valueflows/valueflows/mkdocs/docs/examples/ex-agent.md

     subject: https://coop.example/
     relationship: fablab:02b39a30-3e04-4305-9656-7f261aa63c84 # trading partner
     object: https://fablab.example/
-    skos:note: The coop is a supplier of tools for the fablab.
+    note: The coop is a supplier of tools for the fablab.

   - '@id': fablab:6f438393-7f87-4914-806c-e23a4fd15e89
     '@type': AgentRelationship